GoSolve-io/go-application-guide/docs/packages/PACKAGES.md

 ## Problem with cyclic dependencies

 In every language that has something like a package, and one of the packages depends on another, there's always a possibility of having a cyclic dependency.
-Cyclic dependency occurs when `Package A` want's to use some features of `Package B`, but `Package B` also wants some features from `Package A`.
+Cyclic dependency occurs when `Package A` wants to use some features of `Package B`, but `Package B` also wants some features from `Package A`.
 Some languages (Python, NodeJS) allow cyclic imports and let the programmer live with the consequences :) And there are a few<sup>[1](#footnote1)</sup>:

 - Circular dependencies can cause many unwanted effects in software programs.
 Most problematic from a software design point of view is the tight coupling of the mutually dependent modules, which reduces or makes impossible the separate re-use of a single module.
 - Circular dependencies can cause a domino effect when a small local change in one module spreads into other modules and has unwanted global effects (program errors, compile errors).
 Circular dependencies can also result in infinite recursions or other unexpected failures.